twota/terms-of-service-and-privacy-policy/README.md

 “Twota” may contain links to third-party websites or services.
 We are not responsible for the privacy practices, content, or policies of these third parties.
 We encourage you to review their privacy policies before providing any personal information.

-▪Do Not Track (DNT) Signals: Our systems do not currently recognize or respond to "Do Not Track" signals sent by browsers.
+▪ Do Not Track (DNT) Signals: Our systems do not currently recognize or respond to "Do Not Track" signals sent by browsers.
 To manage tracking preferences, please consult your browser settings.

 11. Policy Updates